District of Columbia statehood movement: Tax arguments

 Unlike residents of U.S. territories such as Puerto Rico or Guam, which also have non-voting delegates, citizens of the District of Columbia are subject to all U.S. federal taxes.
 In the financial year 2007, D.C. residents and businesses paid $20.4 billion in federal taxes; more than the taxes collected from 19 states and the highest federal taxes per capita.
 This situation has given rise to the use of the phrase "End Taxation Without Representation" by those in favor of granting D.C. voting representation in the Congress.
 Since November 2000, the standard Washington, D.C. vehicle license plate has featured some form of the slogan.

 In November 2000, the D.C.
 Department of Motor Vehicles began issuing license plates bearing the slogan "Taxation without representation".
 President Bill Clinton had these plates placed on the presidential limousines shortly before the end of his second term.
 However, President George W. Bush, in one of his first official acts as president, had the plates removed.
 The usage of "taxation without representation" plates was restored by President Barack Obama shortly before his second-term inauguration.

 President Donald Trump continued to use the plates, though he stated he had "no position" regarding statehood or representation for the district.
 However, in an interview in 2020, Trump said D.C. statehood would "never happen."

+DC statehood would create an independent state justice system capable of prosecuting insurrectionists under local law—beyond the reach of a president’s federal pardon power.
+It would give Washington residents both equal representation and another safeguard against attacks like January 6.